Solutions for advanced problems "A" in September, 2002 |

 \(\displaystyle \sum_{n=1}^\infty{1\over a_{n+1}a_{[n/2]}}={1\over a_1}.\)

 A. 298.
-The angles of a spherical triangle are \(\displaystyle alpha\), beta and gamma, the lengths of the opposite side arcs are a, b and c, respectively.
-Prove that a.cosbeta+b.cos\(\displaystyle alpha\)<c.
+The angles of a spherical triangle are \(\displaystyle alpha\), and , the lengths of the opposite side arcs are a, b and c, respectively.
+Prove that a.cos+b.cos\(\displaystyle alpha\)<c.

 Solution.
 Let O be the centre of the sphere on which the triangle lies, and let A, B, C denote the vertices as usual.
 We can assume that the radius of the sphere is unity.
 Consider the sectors OAB, OBC and OCA; their areas are c/2, a/2 and b/2.
 Now project the three sectors onto the plane OAB.
 Let C' denote the projection of the point C, and let A' and B' be the antipodal points to A and B, respectively.
 It follows from the projection that C' falls in the interior of the unit circle centred at O. The projections of the arcs AC and BC are corresponding arcs of an ellipse of major axis AA' and one of major axis BB'.
 The two ellipse intersect at 4 points altogether: each of the half ellipses joining A to A' intersects each of the half ellipses joining B to B'.
 There may be no more intersections, since two conic sections cannot intersect at more than 4 points.